 Surrounded by Bosnian Serb forces, daily shelling and sniper attacks resulted in heavy casualties and siege conditions that made life unbearable for Srebrenica’s residents.
 In an attempt to stop the attacks and improve the conditions for the town’s inhabitants, the UN Security Council declared Srebrenica a demilitarized safe area in April 1993.

-Unfortunately, this did nothing to improve the situation in Srebrenica, quite the opposite: in March 1995, Radovan Karadžić, at the time President of the Republika Srpska (the Serbian state within BiH) issued a directive that instructed his army to create an unbearable situation of total insecurity with no hope of further survival or life for the inhabitants of Srebrenica.
+Unfortunately, this did nothing to improve the situation in Srebrenica; quite the opposite: in March 1995, Radovan Karadžić, then President of the Republika Srpska (the Serbian state within BiH), issued a directive instructing his army to create an unbearable situation of total insecurity with no hope of further survival or life for the inhabitants of Srebrenica (his chilling words, not ours).

 While declared a demilitarized ‘safe area’ in April 1993, Srebrenica was surrounded by Serbian troops and under frequent attack